(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the Chirote are fried on low heat provides the absolute secret to achieving superior professional-grade crispness without burning.
+• Ensuring the Chirote are fried on low heat provides the absolute secret to achieving superior crispness without burning.

 Nutritional Information(Per 1 piece (60g))